AleSpero/IOCalc/README.md

 This app uses the [Rate This App](https://github.com/kobakei/Android-RateThisApp) library, made by Keisuke Kobayashi.

 ## Author
-Made By Alessandro Sperotti. alessandrosperotti at gmail dot com
+Made By [Alessandro Sperotti](www.alessandrosperotti.com). alessandrosperotti at gmail dot com

+If you liked this app, why don't you offer me a coffee (or a beer? :D)

+ETH: 0x70b6b9eaCDf6f76ECb92bE3fb81d72B3971BA1Bc